 Now, what if we take the idea of Sword Art Online and expand it for the best game, but with a huge twist?
 First of all, we can decide if we create the game in VR or not later.
 My suggestion is that the best video game takes place in a sort of fantasy open world with castles and towns that provide a lot of quests and things to do.

 The twist is that everything in the world happens with games.
 Think of the mechanics of the No Game No Life series, where every dispute is settled with a bet who wins a game of for example chess, rock/paper/scissors, poker or even more extreme examples.
 Now, it would an interesting idea if this idea is implemented into a real game we can play.

 Back to the story of Sword Art Online, in order for those who are trapped to escape they have to beat all bosses in a huge tower.
 Now, what if each floor in this tower is replaced with a challenge in another genre and that you have to beat different challenges in that genre before you can progress.

 Think about the overall story of Retro Game Challenge.
 In that game, you get sent back to the past and in order for you to return, you have to beat various challenges in retro games.
-These challenges range from beaten the first three levels of a top down shooter to performing some unique tricks in a sports game.
+These challenges range from beating the first three levels of a top-down shooter to performing some unique tricks in a sports game.

 Maybe it’s an interesting idea to also have separate dimensions where players specialize in a certain genre or style of gameplay.
 Compare it a bit to the main characters in Kingdom Hearts traveling between various Disney stories to solve issues there.